LukasHromadnik/FEL-UI-SZZ/MAS/04-solving_normal_form_games.md

 As a corollary, for every Nash equilibrium there exists a corresponding Correlated Equilibrium.

-**Stackelberg Equilibrium.** *Stackelberg equilibrium* is a strategy progile that satisfies the conditions:
+**Stackelberg Equilibrium.** *Stackelberg equilibrium* is a strategy profile that satisfies the conditions:

 * *the leader* – publicly commits to a strategy,
 * *the follower(s)* – play a Nash equilibrium with respect to the commitment of the leader,